-In respect of the information shown, the investment manager should be aware that portfolio X will
+In respect of the information shown, the investment manager should be aware that portfolio X will A. outperform Portfolio Y but at a higher level of risk.

-- A. outperform Portfolio Y but at a higher level of risk. - B. outperform Portfolio Y and at the same level of risk. - C. underperform Portfolio Y but at a lower level of risk. - D. underperform Portfolio Y and at the same level of risk.
+- B. outperform Portfolio Y and at the same level of risk. - C. underperform Portfolio Y but at a lower level of risk. - D. underperform Portfolio Y and at the same level of risk. - 41.
+Four pairs of shares have correlation coefficients as follows

-Share pairing Correlation coefficients
+Share pairing Correlation co-efficients

 W -0.82

 Х -0.45

 Y 0.00

 Z 0.89